 Register here for our 2nd EndoActive Endometriosis Conference Sydney, Saturday 9 September 2017.

 EndoActive was founded in September 2014 by mother and daughter Lesley & Syl Freedman and is an independent Not For Profit Health Promotion Charity.
 Les and Syl help women and girls with Endometriosis by empowering them with knowledge and information.

 Syl was diagnosed with Endo at age 21 but suffered the symptoms from age 11.
 Syl’s Mum Lesley is passionate about gathering evidence-based research about this disease.
-Together, we want to change things so that women with Endo, and their families, don’t have to experience the frustration and upset over a lack of information like we did.
+Together, they want to change things so that women with Endo, and their families, don’t have to experience the frustration and upset over a lack of information like they did.

 We believe in empowering women and promote evidence-based research on Endo.

 For cultural reasons relating to menstruation, Endo has rarely been featured in public discourse or in the media.
 We recognise the need to break that silence and we’re using our skills in media & communications to do that.
 Getting Endo in the media A LOT this year has really helped raise the profile of Endo and is something we’re very proud of.